 When Bette Peoples became the Grapevine Center Director in 1995, United Way dollars also began to come in.

-In accordance with a new directive begun in 1996, individuals with mental health illness began to be released back into their communities.
-The funding which had formerly gone to the state hospitals for the care of these people became redundant, and should have been returned to the state coffers.
+In 1996, in accordance with a new directive, individuals with mental health illness in institutions began to be released back into their communities.
+The funding which had formerly gone to the state hospitals for the care of these people became redundant, and was slated to be returned to the state coffers.
 Thanks to the activism and lobbying of people like Bette Peoples, those funds were redirected to the communities to enable them to provide the necessary supports for those so released.

 Butler County soon became part of Health Choices, and the County needed a team to interview individuals (and/or their family members) who were receiving either mental health or drug & alcohol services, regarding their satisfaction with those services.
 Who better to ask than the dedicated members of the Grapevine Center?
 So, Butler County Consumer Satisfaction Team was formed with CHIPP dollars.